 National Public Radio recently ran a story about the ASD Nest program, featuring Millennium Brooklyn High School senior, Colin Ozeki.
 The story highlights the benefits of Nest's inclusive model and social support.
 Read or listen to the story on NPR's website.

-"Nest is probably the most effective inclusion program
+"Nest is probably the most effective inclusion program I have ever seen."

 - Catherine Lord, Ph.D.

 Director, Center for Autism and the Developing Brain, New York Presbyterian Hospital/Weill-Cornell Medical College/Columbia University Medical Center